TekGeek2003/TekGeek2003/README.md

 - 👋 Hi, I’m @TekGeek
 - 👀 I’m interested in ...
-Coding, Drawing & Writing
+Programming, Drawing & Writing
 - 🌱 I’m currently learning ...
 C++ Programming, Python Game programming with the Pygame library 🎮 & Level designing with the 2D level editor Tiled.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...[